catalinii/minisatip/README.md

 * -R --document-root directory: document root for the minisatip web page and images

-* -s --satip-servers DELSYS:host:port - specify the remote satip host and port with delivery system DELSYS, it is possible to use multiple -s
+* -s --satip-servers [DELSYS:][FE_ID@][source_ip/]host[:port] - specify the remote satip host and port with delivery system DELSYS, it is possible to use multiple -s
 	* DELSYS - can be one of: dvbs, dvbs2, dvbt, dvbt2, dvbc, dvbc2, isdbt, atsc, dvbcb ( - DVBC_ANNEX_B ) [default: dvbs2]
-	host - the server of the satip server port - rtsp port for the satip server [default: 554]
+	host - the server of the satip server port - rtsp port for the satip server [default: 554] FE_ID - will be determined automatically
 	eg: -s 192.168.1.2 -s dvbt:192.168.1.3:554 -s dvbc:192.168.1.4
 	- specifies 1 dvbs2 (and dvbs)satip server with address 192.168.1.2:554
 	- specifies 1 dvbt satip server  with address 192.168.1.3:554
 	- specifies 1 dvbc satip server  with address 192.168.1.4:554
+	eg: -s dvbt:2@192.168.1.100/192.168.1.2:555
+	- specifies 1 dvbt adapter to satip server with address 192.168.1.2, port 555.
+The client will use fe=2 (indicating adapter 2 on the server) and will connect from IP address 192.168.1.100 address 192.168.1.100 needs to be assigned to an interface on the server running minisatip.
+	This feature is useful for AVM FRITZ!WLAN Repeater

 *  --satip-xml <URL> Use the xml retrieved from a satip server to configure satip adapters
 	eg: --satip-xml http://localhost:8080/desc.xml